mebeim/aoc/2019/README.md

 `-1/-2`).

-To reduce any fraction to an irreducible fraction the only thing we need is to divide both numerator and denominator by their gratest common divisor.
+To reduce any fraction to an irreducible fraction the only thing we need is to divide both numerator and denominator by their greatest common divisor.
 For this, the [`gcd()`][py-math-gcd] function from the [`math`][py-math] module comes in handy.